NathanKlineInstitute/NATVIEW_EEGFMRI/eeg/README.md

 ## EEG Preprocessing Pipeline
-These instructions will show user how to preprocess EEG data from the NATVIEW_EEGFMRI data release.
+These instructions show user how to preprocess EEG data from the NATVIEW_EEGFMRI data release.
 This script can also work on EEG data collected by user, provided the filename is in [BIDS](https://bids.neuroimaging.io/) format.
 User must download and install [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) and the [FMRIB Plug-In for EEGLAB](https://fsl.fmrib.ox.ac.uk/eeglab/fmribplugin/) to properly run this script.

 ***Example 1***: